hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 ```

 <img src="../img/revigo_treemap.png" width="800">

-***clusterProfiler, gProfiler and REVIGO are great tools to validate experimental results and to make hypotheses.
-These tools suggest pathways that may be involved with your condition of interest; you should NOT use these tools to make conclusions about the pathways involved in your experimental process.***

 Over-representation analyses are only a single type of functional analysis method that is available for teasing apart the biological processes important to your condition of interest.
 Other types of analyses can be equally important or informative, including functional class scoring and pathway topology methods.